aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 Aspose.Words allows you to remove all digital signatures from a signed document using the [RemoveAllSignatures](https://apireference.aspose.com/words/net/aspose.words/digitalsignatureutil/methods/removeallsignatures/index) method.

-The following code example shows how to load and remove digital signatures from a document:
+The following code example demonstrates how to load and remove digital signatures from a document:

 {{< highlight csharp >}}
 // Load digital signatures via filename string to verify that the document is signed.